ibm-cloud-docs/solution-tutorials/configuring-IPSEC-VPN.md

 {: #objectives}

 - Document configuration parameters for IPSec VPN
-- Configure IPSec VPN on a VRA
+- Configure IPSec VPN on a Virtual Router Appliance
-- Create GRE tunnel
+- Route traffic through a GRE tunnel
-- Create static IP route

 ## Services used
 {: #products}